 “sports and leisure centre (Class D1: Non-residential Institution), including dance, gym & sports halls, large & small swimming pools, café, football pitches, car parking and incidental open space.”
 (23.4.5).

-Whilst this is a reasonably accurate description of the eastern land parcel, which contained the leisure centre, it largely ignored, and grossly misrepresented, the western land parcel earmarked for the academy.
-The reference to “incidental open space” was particularly misleading, as approximately 80% of the western land parcel was public open space, mostly green space, which was used constantly by the local community for informal recreational purposes.
+Whilst this was a reasonably accurate description of the eastern land parcel, which contained the leisure centre, it largely ignored, and grossly misrepresented, the western land parcel earmarked for the academy.
+The reference to “incidental open space” was particularly misleading, as approximately 80% of the western land parcel was public open space, mostly green space, which was used constantly by the local community as a right-of-way, for carparking and for informal recreational purposes.

 (ii) Lancaster Green.
 Approximately 40% of the proposed academy site was composed of open green space which included footpaths, grassed areas, flowering shrubs, and a significant number of mature trees.
 Lancaster Green, as it was called, had been designated, for a number of years, as one of the Council’s local parks.
 It was listed as a park on the Council’s website and was marked as a park by an official Council signnpost.
 It was listed in the Council’s ‘Open Space Audit’ (2004), as the ‘Grenfell Tower Amenity Space’ (4350 sq metres), and was listed in the ‘Parks Strategy’ (2010) as the ‘Lancaster West Secondary Park’.

 Although managed by the Council’s Parks Department the legal status of Lancaster Green was actually more complicated than this would suggest.
 A Title Review of the proposed KALC site, carried out by the Council’s Legal Services Department in June 2010, revealed that both Lancaster Green and the Grenfell Tower Playground area were covered by the same title deed as the adjoining part of Lancaster West Estate, and therefore properly belonged to Lancaster West Estate, rather than the Sports Centre.
+See attached Lancaster West0001 title review illustrative drawing.
 This was a clear indication that both Lancaster Green and the playground area were originally created as essential amenity space for Lancaster West residents.
-These amenity spaces were particularly important to Grenfell Tower residents, who have no balconies or private amenity space, and whose public areas receive no natural light.
-It is noteworthy also that Lancaster West Estate is generally deficient in playspace, and the open space in the western part of the proposed KALC site, including the sports pitches, had always served to mitigate that deficiency.
+These amenity spaces were particularly important to Grenfell Tower residents, who had no balconies or private amenity space, and whose internal public areas received no natural light.
+It is noteworthy also that RBKC is generally deficient in playspace, as is Lancaster West Estate, and the open space in the western part of the proposed KALC site, including the sports pitches, had historically served a vital role in helping to mitigate that deficiency locally.

 (iii) The sports pitches.
-This hard-surface 5-a-side football or tennis facility was ostensibly maintained and controlled by the Sports Centre.
-However Sports Centre managers had long since abandoned any attempt to secure it for the exclusive use of their patrons, and it had long been freely and informally used (ie as of right and free of charge), by local people (including local children) as a sports and play space, albeit shared with paying Sports Centre patrons, who enjoy preferential use of the facility.
+This hard-surface 5-a-side football (or tennis) facility was ostensibly maintained and controlled by the Sports Centre.
+However Sports Centre managers had long since abandoned any attempt to secure it for the exclusive use of their patrons, and it had long been freely and informally used (ie as of right and free of charge), by local people (including local children) as a sports and play space, albeit shared with paying Sports Centre patrons, who generally enjoyed preferential use of the facility.

-It would be difficult to explain or justify how or why the Council managed to so completely misrepresent the true characteristics of the western part of the site, both in the Core Strategy and throughout the accompanying consultation.
-However, that is exactly what occurred, in what can only be described as an exercise in wilful myopia.
+It would be difficult to explain or justify how or why the Council had managed to so completely misrepresent the true character of the western part of the site, both in the Core Strategy and throughout the accompanying consultation.
+However, that is exactly what occurred, in what can only be described as an exercise in disingenuous and wilful myopia.
 Indeed, the boroughwide Sustainability Appraisal, produced for the Core Strategy by independent consultants, was highly critical of Chapter 23, stating that:

 “The proposed allocation of development on the site is devoid of all references to environmental constraints… the extent of development on the existing open space is unclear….(and) it is not clear as to the likely sustainability credentials of the proposed new infrastructure”. (page 57)

-These criticisms were completely ignored by the authors of the Core Strategy, who chose not to amend the draft .
+These criticisms were completely ignored by the authors of the Core Strategy, who chose not to amend the draft.
 Comments recorded in the Core Strategy Consultation Report, around the same time, are also noteworthy.
-According to this report:
+According to the consultation report: